jenkinsci/warnings-ng-plugin/doc/Documentation.md

     - annotated source code of the affected files
     - trend charts of the issues

-:note: The plugin does not run the static analysis, it just visualizes the results reported by such tools.
+:exclamation: The plugin does not run the static analysis, it just visualizes the results reported by such tools.
 You still need to enable and configure the static analysis tool in your build file or Jenkinsfile.

 ## Table of Contents